Sep 10, 2019

 Harris’s doctor diagnosed her not only with postpartum depression but also with postpartum anxiety and postpartum obsessive-compulsive disorder.
 Collectively, her conditions were part of what is known as perinatal mood and anxiety disorders, three of seven associated conditions that include the more serious perinatal bipolar disorder and perinatal psychosis.

 To help Harris deal with her condition, her doctor prescribed a low dosage antidepressant, a decision which Harris calls “a game changer.”
 The drugs lifted her mood and helped her get through the difficult emotional period.

-Today, Lauren (seen below with her family) is helping others as a certified perinatal mental health therapist and western Massachusetts coordinator for PostPartum Support International, an organization that works to increase awareness about the emotional changes women experience during and after pregnancy.
-She also owns and operates a clinical practice that focuses on supporting pregnant women and new moms, The Center for Perinatal Wellness in Easthampton, Mass.
+Today, Lauren (seen below with her family) is helping others as a certified perinatal mental health therapist and western Massachusetts coordinator for PostPartum Support International, an organization that works to increase awareness about the emotional changes experienced during and after pregnancy.
+She also owns and operates a clinical practice that focuses on supporting pregnant parents and parents of newborns, The Center for Perinatal Wellness in Easthampton, Mass.

 The importance of awareness